If you’re under 16

 If you had your first dose in another country

-A range of different COVID-19 vaccines are being used internationally.
+A range of COVID-19 vaccines are being used internationally, including Pfizer (which is being used in New Zealand), AstraZeneca, Moderna and Janssen.

-The Ministry of Health website has more advice about getting vaccinated for people who are:
+The Ministry of Health website has information about getting the COVID-19 vaccination for people who are: